acenet-arc/vm-management/README.md

 - If making changes to playbooks, to install ansible-lint to check changes to the playbooks (see: [Installing Ansible Lint](https://ansible.readthedocs.io/projects/lint/installing/) )

 ## Managed VM setup
 To manage a VM with ansible, ansible requires ssh access, usually as a user with `sudo` permissions.
-There is a cloud-init script, [ansible-client-cloud-init.yml](./ansible-client-cloud-init.yml) which can be used when creating a new VM to create a user and inject a public key.

-To use a different key, change the `ssh_authorized_keys` to list a different public key or set of public keys.
-A matching private key should be added during the "Setup key" step under the [Usage](#usage) section.
+There is an example cloud-init script, [ansible-client-cloud-init-example.yml](./ansible-client-cloud-init-example.yml) that can be used when creating a new VM after filling in the missing `< >` fields with suitable values.
+The new VM created with this cloud-init script will be setup to be managed with ansible.
+The `ssh_authorized_keys` list should contain a public key matching the private key added during the "Setup key" step under the [Usage](#usage) section.

-If you change the `name` under the `users` section of the "ansible-client-cloud-init.yml" file, the `ansible_user` listed under `hosts` in the [inventory.yml](./inventory.yml) should match.

-If the `authorized_keys` file on the managed VMs need to be changed, the [./files/authorized_keys](./files/authorized_keys) can be updated to what is desired on the remote VMs and the [set-authorized-keys-file.yml](./playbooks/set-authorized-keys-file.yml) playbook can be used to update that file on managed VMs, provided you currently have ssh access on the managed VMs.
+If the `authorized_keys` file on the managed VMs needs to be changed, the [./playbooks/files/authorized_keys](./playbooks/files/authorized_keys) can be updated to what is desired on the remote VMs and the [./playbooks/set-authorized-keys-file.yml](./playbooks/set-authorized-keys-file.yml) playbook can be used to update that file on managed VMs, provided you currently have ssh access on the managed VMs.
-**CAUTION**: running the [set-authorized-keys-file.yml](./playbooks/set-authorized-keys-file.yml) playbook with a miss-configured [./files/authorized_keys](./files/authorized_keys) can cause you to loose access to your VMs.
+**CAUTION**: running the [./playbooks/set-authorized-keys-file.yml](./playbooks/set-authorized-keys-file.yml) playbook with a miss-configured [./playbooks/files/authorized_keys](./playbooks/files/authorized_keys) can cause you to loose access to your VMs.

 ## Object store setup